Using the Headline Reports

 Click on the drop-down lists to add new row and column headers.
 The options can be re-ordered or moved between rows and column sections by clicking and dragging the crossed-arrows icon:

 The Key Groups are the same as elsewhere in Insight.
-To edit the list go to the Admin menu, choose Change School Settings then Key Groups.
+An Admin user can change these through the Account Menu > Admin > Change School Settings then Key Groups.

 Lastly, don't forget to give your report a meaningful name!